 The U.S. Department of Education directs the University to determine costs associated with attending KU in order to determine the amount of financial aid for which a student may be eligible.
 The cost of attendance for a student estimates a student’s educational expenses for a period of academic enrollment.

 The U.S. Department of Education allows certain educational expenses to be used when determining a school’s Cost of Attendance (COA).
-A school has the discretion to determine which costs will be used to determine the COA.
+The COA serves as a limiting factor on how much financial aid a student may recieve.
 At KU, the following educational expenses are considered when determining the COA:

 - Campus, Infrastructure and Course Fees: All student budgets include an allowance for the required campus fee and infrastructure fee.
 (Budgets for students in online programs do not include the infrastructure fee.)
 Course fees incurred by students are included on a per student basis upon request by the student.
 However, course fees for graduate and professional students in law, pharmacy, social work and MBA programs are already included in the standard budgets.

 - Loan Fees: The origination fees required to receive federal student loans are included as an educational cost in all student budgets.

-- Housing and Meals: These costs are determined for both undergraduate and graduate and law students.
+- Housing and Meals: These costs are determined for undergraduate, graduate, and law students.
 Undergraduates receive a budget for either on-campus or off-campus costs or a budget for living at home with parents.
 Undergraduate on-campus costs are based on a weighted average of KU housing and food plans offered while off-campus costs are based on survey data.
 Graduate and law costs are based on survey data.
 All housing budgets include an allowance for the cost of a cell phone.